OpenAssetIO/OpenAssetIO/doc/README.md

 ## Viewing the docs

-The resulting docs bundle will be created in a `html` folder in this directory.
+Regardless of which mechanism you use, the resulting docs bundle will be created in a `html` folder in this directory.
 You can view the main index page via `html/index.html`.

 ## Tidying up